GRAPH -- An readout ASIC for large MCP based detectors: GRAPH ASIC

 \subsection{Sampling windows and memory array}

-A single sample of the HULA architecture is built using a mixed signal memory, employing a small 30 fC capacitor for analog sampling, a comparator, and a 12 bit digital memory SRAM alike, shown in figure ~\ref{fig:block_diagram2}.
+A single sample of the HULA architecture is built using a mixed signal memory, employing a small 30 fC capacitor for analog sampling, a comparator, an overwrite protection flip flop, and a 12 bit digital memory SRAM alike, shown in figure ~\ref{fig:block_diagram2}.
 Once the sample acquires its analog value, a conversion using the Wilkinson ADC approach will take place at some deterministic point in time.
 While in conversion, the 12 SRAM bits are connected to the bus and follow the counter value.
 As soon as the ramp value is above the signal in the capacitor, a D flip flop is set, which disconnects the 12 bit memory from the bus, retaining the last counter value.
 A separate bus is used to independently read the memory array.

-A single sample is stacked into a so called vertically oriented window containing 64 samples, and there are two banks having 16 windows for each channel.
+A single sample is stacked into a so-called vertically oriented window containing 64 samples, and there are two banks having 16 windows for each channel.
 Therefore the memory length of 2048 samples is available for every channel.
-The memory banks are stacked horizontally, while channels are stacked vertically \ref{fig:window}b.
+The memory banks are stacked horizontally, while channels are stacked vertically shown in \ref{fig:window}b.